-There’s perhaps no car as American as the Chevrolet Corvette.
-Despite this, the Detroit auto giant decided to really shake things up and turn to Europe for inspiration when developing the eighth iteration of its most famous nameplate.
-The latest version of the iconic sports car doesn’t just have a bold new design; it’s also the first to feature a mid-engine layout.
+Since bursting onto the scene at the 1953 GM Motorama, the Chevrolet Corvette has been the definitive American sports car, carving out its own mythology in the process.
+Despite this, the Detroit auto giant decided to look to Europe for inspiration when developing the eighth iteration of its most famous nameplate.
+The current version of the iconic sports car doesn’t just have a bold new design; it’s also the first to feature a mid-engine layout.
 The radical move made waves when it was announced back in the summer of 2019, exciting much of the vehicle’s diehard fanbase, while horrifying more than a handful of purists at the same time.

 The C8 Exterior: A Bold Departure

-Like any other vehicle, the Corvette as seen its shape and design shift since it was introduced in 1953.
+Like any other vehicle, the Corvette’s design and general shape have evolved dramatically since its introduction in 1953.
 But from generation to generation, no design overhaul has been as jarring as the C8’s.
-For that last 25 years or so—about the time the C5 debuted in the mid ’90s—we’ve been able to see the previous generation of ‘Vettes within the new iteration’s design.
-That stops with the C8.
+Since the C5 debuted in the mid-’90s, it’s been easy to see the last generation in the current design.
+That stopped with the C8.

 Interior, Infotainment and Cargo

-It’s not just the exterior that’s been given a makeover.
-Open up the C8 Corvette’s interior and you’ll find a cabin that actually looks like the cockpit of a futuristic fighter jet.
-Sit down in the low-slung driver seat and you’re met with a rectangular steering wheel, which includes two large paddle shifters.
+It’s not just the exterior that’s received a major makeover.
+Open up the C8 Corvette’s doors and you’ll find a cabin that actually looks like the cockpit of a futuristic fighter jet.
+Sit down in the low-slung driver seat and you’re met with a squared-off steering wheel, which includes two large paddle shifters.
 Behind that is a 12-inch digital instrument cluster, which includes a new tachometer, to help keep track of your ‘Vette and its performance as you drive.

 Embedded into the center console is an 8-inch infotainment screen that’s angled toward the driver.
 It’s equipped with Chevy’s Infotainment 3 Plus system, which features Bluetooth connectivity, a 4G mobile hotspot and both Apple CarPlay and Android Auto compatibility.
 The C8 Corvette’s interior is also equipped with a high-performance, 14-speaker Bose audio system that is sure to be music to any audiophile’s ears.

 You’ll also have three different styles of bucket seats to choose from, as well as a variety of color and material options, including Napa leather and suede microfiber.
-And for those worried about cargo space, the C8 offers a front compartment and rear trunk that still has room for two sets of golf clubs.
+And for those worried about cargo space, the C8 and all its variants offer a front compartment and rear trunk that still has room for two sets of golf clubs.

-Like anyone else interested in high-performance vehicles, we were excited to get behind the wheel of the 2020 C8 Corvette.
-But that test-drive through Nevada made one thing abundantly clear: While definitely a step in the right direction—and an incredible vehicle for its price—the new C8 wasn’t fully ready to shine.
-This is a car, after all, that wants to be mentioned in the same breath as Lamborghinis and McLarens, but it simply didn’t feel fully refined yet.
-From our “First Drive” write-up:
+Like anyone else with even a passing interest in high-performance vehicles, we were excited to get behind the wheel of the C8.
+But our 2020 test drive through Nevada made one thing abundantly clear: the car was definitely a step in the right direction, but there was still work to be done.
+From our “First Drive” review:

 “The new ‘Vette is a remarkable achievement for something starting under $60,000, but it’ll be a while before the C8 matures into the outstanding machine I’m confident it can be.
 Maybe that machine is the forthcoming Stingray convertible.
 Maybe it’s an eventual higher-powered Corvette variant.
 Either way, I feel the magic looming.”